Last Updated on: 27th September 2023, 09:27 am

 This small-sized dog was bred as a hunting dog in Japan, although it has become a popular pet worldwide.
 It’s the ideal apartment pet because it’s quiet and prefers to stay clean.

 Shiba Inu dogs are relatively independent, so they don’t become clingy.
 They’re good-natured, energetic, obedient, and loyal to their owners.
-Not to mention, they have cute faces – like a cross between a fox and a bear.
+They also have cute faces – like a cross between a fox and a bear.

-Shiba Inu are wary of strangers, so they might bark when visitors come over.
-However, encouraging your visitors to greet your dog in a non-threatening way minimizes the chances of barking.
+Shiba Inu are wary of strangers and might bark when visitors come over.
+However, encouraging your visitors to greet your dog non-threateningly minimizes the chances of barking.

 Shibas need a fair amount of exercise, so while they’re quiet dogs, they’re not low-maintenance pets.
 Also, they’re an expensive breed of dog.

-Tortoises are diurnal (day-active), so you can observe their behavior throughout the day.
+Tortoises are diurnal (day-active), so you can observe their behavior during the day.

 Some tortoises can grow to be very large, and some need outdoor space to be healthy.
 However, certain breeds like the Hermann’s tortoise or Russian tortoise stay small and can usually be kept indoors, ideally with occasional outdoor access.

-A Hermann’s or Russian tortoise won’t grow any bigger than 30 cm, so they can make a good indoor pet, although you’ll need to get a suitable tank or enclosure.
+A Hermann’s or Russian tortoise won’t grow more than 30 cm, so they can make an excellent indoor pet, although you’ll need to get a suitable tank or enclosure.

-TIt can be quite expensive to get their initial set-up, and they can live for many decades.
-For this reason, tortoises aren’t the right pet for everyone.
+Getting their initial set-up can be expensive, and they can live for many decades.
+For this reason, tortoises aren’t suitable pets for everyone.